bbarni2020/Shareify/guides/Install.md

 python3 install.py
 ```

+If it freezes for a long time, press Ctrl+C to continue.

 The script does a bunch of stuff automatically:
 - Checks if pip is installed (installs it if missing)
 - Updates pip to latest version